SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-06-Comments-and-Ratings-Backend/README.md

 1. In this file we initialise the PostgreSQL database and load the required data from the Wishlist service to PostgreSQL.
 You will see 2 methods - `initializeDB` and `uploadInitialData` which are used to achieve this.
 Uncomment these 2 methods.

-    Note: To uncomment, follow these steps:

-   * Select the commented code
-   * Right click mouse on the editor
-   * Select the 'Toggle Line Comment' option
+    Note: To uncomment, select the commented lines and press Ctrl-/ (Control slash) or right-click over the selected lines and choose 'Toggle Line Comment'.

    ![Step Image](images/Exercise6_2-2_app_2methods.png)